LendingPoint Review

 LendingPoint offers an application via its website.

-First, the company asks for the amount you are looking to borrow and its intended purpose.
-You will also need to provide some basic information about yourself, such as your name, contact information, some self-reported financial information, and the last four digits of your social security number.
-At this point, LendingPoint may do a soft pull of your credit, but this will not affect your credit score.
+First, the company asks for the amount you want to borrow and its intended purpose.
+You will also need to provide some basic information about yourself, such as your name, contact information, some self-reported financial information, and the last four digits of your Social Security number.

 The estimated loan offer is sent to you just a few minutes after your initial application, which details the rates and fees you are eligible for.
 You might have a couple of offers to choose from at this stage.